AlekS-V1/AlekS-V1/README.md

 ## 💻Featured Projects

- - [ WebStudio ](https://aleks-v1.github.io/goit-markup-hw-06/) —  It combines innovative design, quick performance, and excellent adaptability.
+ - [ WebStudio ](https://aleks-v1.github.io/goit-markup-hw-06/) —  A showcase website for a digital design and marketing studio.
+Role: Full Stack Developer.
+I built a single-page website using modern best practices for creating responsive sites.
+It combines innovative design, fast performance, and great adaptability.
 Built to current standards, it ensures smooth operation on all devices — from smartphones to desktops.
-With seamless hover effects, optimized images, modern layout techniques, and a focus on accessibility, the website provides an intuitive, efficient, and visually engaging user experience
+With seamless hover effects, optimized images, modern layout techniques, and a focus on accessibility, the website offers an intuitive, efficient, and visually appealing user experience.
+   Stack: HTML5, CSS3
+   Highlights: Semantic structure, focused on accessibility and efficiency using modern layout technologies and adaptive techniques.

  - [ Меблерія (“Mebleria”) ](https://aleks-v1.github.io/13th-element/) —  An interactive online store created with Vite, offering a broad selection of stylish furniture for homes, gardens, and offices.
 The website features user-friendly navigation, organized product categories, interactive modals, and customer reviews.
 Where all product, order, and UI data are dynamically managed via Axios API.
 As the team lead, I contributed to project coordination and developed essential UI sections, including the Header, Hero, Footer, and Furniture Modal.
+   Stack: HTML, CSS3, JavaScript, AJAX, REST API, Axios API, Swiper, loaders.css, iziToast, css-star-rating, Pagination, Vite, Vanilla App, GitHub
+Highlights: a modular online furniture platform where all product, order, and UI data are dynamically managed via Axios API.

   ## 🗣️ Languages